IlyaMatsuev/Apex-WebSocket-Client/src/ws-dispatcher/README.md

 ## API

-There is `openapi.json` which you can use to explore the WS Dispatcher API.
+There is `openapi.json` file which can be used to explore the WS Dispatcher API.
 Import [`openapi.json`](openapi.json) file [here](https://editor.swagger.io)